COVID-19 Information - March 2020

 Governor Gavin Newsom’s office released a new one-stop website for coronavirus (COVID-19) resources.
 The website features information including unemployment and paid sick leave along with small business assistance.

 In addition to the state’s new website, the County has compiled a list of Frequently Asked Questions (FAQ) for the amended Orange County Health Officer’s Order issued on March 18.
-This document provides detailed information about the County’s order and efforts to slow the spread of novel coronavirus.

 For medical questions about COVID-19, residents can call the Health Referral Line daily from 8 am to 8 pm at 800-564-8448.
 For non-medical questions, call the Public Information Hotline daily from 7 am - 7 pm at 714-628-7085.